SpaceNaN/fuzzjit/Docs/HowFuzzilliWorks.md

 There are a number of possible solutions to this problem:

 * Design an alternative guidance metric as replacement or complement to pure code coverage which steers the fuzzer towards bugs that the existing metric has difficulties reaching.
 This metric could for example attempt to combine coverage feedback with some form of dataflow analyses to reward the fuzzer for triggering multiple distinct features on the same dataflow.
 This is a topic for future research.
 * Seed the fuzzer from proof-of-concept code or regression tests for old vulnerabilities to find remaining bugs that can be triggered by somewhat similar code.
-This is possible by using the [FuzzIL compiler](https://github.com/googleprojectzero/fuzzilli/tree/master/Compiler) to compile existing JavaScript code into a FuzzIL corpus.
+This is possible by using the [FuzzIL compiler](https://github.com/googleprojectzero/fuzzilli/tree/main/Compiler) to compile existing JavaScript code into a FuzzIL corpus.
 This approach is inherently limited to finding bugs that are at least somewhat similar to past vulnerabilities.
 * Improve the code generation infrastructure and use it to create new programs from scratch, possibly targeting specific bug types or components of the target JavaScript engine.
 The remainder of this document discusses this approach and the HybridEngine that implements it.

-## Hybrid Fuzzing
+## Hybrid Fuzzing (Experimental)
 The central idea behind the HybridEngine is to combine a conservative code generation engine with the existing mutations and the splicing mechanism.
 This achieves a number of things:

 * It allows the pure code generator to be fairly conservative so as to reduce its complexity while still achieving a reasonable correctness rate (rate of semantically valid samples)